A New Beginning

 “drinking-buddy-of-Bing-Crosby” Band leader Jay Eslick really was a good friend — and drinking buddy — of singer Bing Crosby.
 ‘Brief biography: Jay Eslick,’ San Diego Union, 21 Jul 1935.
 Gary Giddins, Bing Crosby: a pocketful of dreams, the early years 1903-1940, Back Bay Books, 2009.

 “the Stylianos” Hog ranch farmer George Styliano backed his wife Genell’s entry into San Diego’s club world, with money made by lucrative rubbish collection contracts with the city.
 Genell was touted as San Diego’s first female nightclub owner.
 Club Styliano failed and was bought out by an ex-sheriff’s deputy, Matt J. Howard.
 His art deco triumph was said to be the best of the San Diego nightclubs in the 1930s.
+In 1946 the Stylianos leased Paris Inn from owner Jimmy Kennedy, ran it into the ground and eventually lost everything through lawsuits and trustee sales.

 “Original Recipe” Joe Gandelman.
 ‘Caesar salad – was its creation a lucky accident?’
 San Diego Union, 6 Dec 1986.
 Terry D. Greenfield.
 In search of Caesar: the ultimate Caesar salad book.
 Alexander, NC: Alexander Books, 1995.